 The Sony 50mm f1.2 G Master will satisfy those who obsess over clinical sharpness with the bokeh to match and just a bit of lens flare.

 I spent the better part of an hour trying to figure out the right title for this piece.
-The Sony 50mm f1.2 G Master lens is here.
-And it’s obviously their best 50mm lens yet.
+The Sony 50mm f1.2 G Master lens is here, and it’s obviously their best 50mm lens yet.
 It’s packed with 11 aperture blades, weather sealing, two custom control buttons, an aperture ring, and more.
-Of course, what would a Sony lens be without overengineering?
-And that’s where I was scratching my head.
-The Sony 50mm f1.2 G Master lens is like a table hot sauce.
+Of course, what would a Sony lens be without over-engineering?
+And that’s where I scratched my head.
+The Sony 50mm f1.2 G Master lens is like a hot sauce.
 Some of you may think Frank’s Red is hot.
 Others may adore Cholula.
-But to the elitist snobs among us, these are barely hot.
+But to the elitist hot sauce snobs among us, these are barely hot.
 However, they’ll satisfy the needs of most.
 And that’s what the Sony 50mm f1.2 G Master lens is doing.
 If it were a hot sauce, it would be a high-end product with a lot of bite but little flavor.
 Of course, we’ve come to expect that from Sony.
 And fear not, we compared it to the Canon RF 50mm f1.2 L USM Lens.

 Editor’s Note: A big thank you goes out to our wonderful model Michelle.
 Further, this is a long, extensive review.
 You’re going to want to make use of this review’s table of contents feature to navigate it for sure.